Forest Science for people and societal challenges The 90th “Marin Drăcea” INCDS Anniversary

 B.E. Ștefănești.
 The Ștefănești resort was established based on the Order of the D.G.G.S. no. 786792A/1954.

-For the optimal development of the research activity, the Resort was equipped with a material base totaling 490.53 ha of forest land, located in the eastern part of the city of Bucharest, on the territory of the towns of Ștefăneşti and Voluntari.
+For the optimal development of the research activity, the resort was equipped with a material base totaling 490.53 ha of forest land, located in the north-eastern part of the city of Bucharest, in Ștefăneşti village and Voluntari city.

 The scientific research activity in the Ștefănești Resort had, in accordance with Law 2/1976, as priority objectives: the improvement of oak, the management of oak forests, the restoration of forests degraded by sky and hedgerows, the mechanization of forestry works in the plain area, the management of forests of social interest and pheasant selection and breeding.